Francisco-Solis/Volts-Transformation-Analysis/README.md

 3. Volts_Statistical_Analysis.pdf - Knitted file containing R code and data visualization
 # Requirements:
 1. R must be version 4.0 or greater
-2. R packages required for analysis - ggplot, dyplyr, Stat2Data (source for Volts dataset)
+2. R packages required for analysis - ggplot, dplyr, Stat2Data (source for Volts dataset)
 # Analysis Overview:
 1. Examine the direction, strength and relationship between variables for the original data
 2. Check linearity, constant variance and normality of data for the original scatterplot